mrlacey/DemoSnippets/README.md

 - Remove all DemoSnippets from the Toolbox by right-clicking on the Toolbox and selecting **'Remove All DemoSnippets'**.
 - Remove any empty tabs from the Toolbox by right-clicking on the Toolbox and selecting **'Remove Empty Tabs'**.
 - Automatically reload Toolbox entries when .demosnippets files are saved.
 (Can be disabled in Options.)
+- Colorization of .demosnippets files.

 ### .demosnippets file

-- Comment lines start with a hash.
+- Comment lines start with a hash (#).
-- Labels (displayed in the toolbox) start with a hyphen.
+- Labels (displayed in the toolbox) start with a hyphen (-).
 - Text between labels is included as the contents of the snippet.
 - Snippets are added to the "Demo" tab.
 This can be overridden by specifying a tab name in a line starting "Tab:".